There are now 2 possible online modes for units:

 The Research Project Module allows students to understand the process of research and achieve research outcomes by undertaking a research project (commenced in Year 3).
 Students actively participate, working in a small group as collaborators to research projects supervised by the staff of the School of Dentistry.
 The Personal and Professional Development module requires you to attend lectures to discuss issues such as legislation, ethics, risk management, planning a professional path and other related topics.
 Students integrate the learning content through peer discussions, activities and online lecture content.

 - 6 points

-Availability Location Mode Non-standard teaching period Oral Health Care Centre of WA (OHCWA) Face to face
+Availability Location Mode Not available in 2024 Oral Health Care Centre of WA (OHCWA) Face to face

-- In this unit students continue their research work as part of the small groups collaborating to work on existing research projects run by the staff of the Dental School.
+Students are able to (1) students continue their research work as part of the small groups collaborating on research projects run by the staff of the Dental School.

 - Unit Coordinator(s)

 - DENT5301 Oral Medicine I (formerly DENT5301 Microbiology, Oral Pathology and Temporomandibular Disorders).

 DENT5302 Research Design, Statistics and Dental Public Health (formerly DENT5302 Research, Dental Public Health and Oral Implantology).